Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 AT&T

-AT&T is still last among the big three for 5G, but it is catching up and has improved substantially since our last update.
+AT&T is still last among the big three for 5G, but it is catching up.

 AT&T Device Compatibility Tips: